Junaid2478/PredictingBitcoin/readme.md

 # Predicting the price of Bitcoin Machine Learning Project
-The purpose of this project is to develop multiple models for predicting the price of bitcoin.
+The purpose of this project is to develop multiple models for predicting the price of bitcoin using Python.
 I used a historical dataset of previous bitcoin prices to do this.
 A key aspect of this project was cleaning the dataset and applying various pre-processing techniques.
 There were a variety of machine learning methods utilized in this project, including linear regression, K-nearest neighbour,